artemis-analytics/local-data-catalog-spec/README.md

 Example `{"accessLevel":"public"}`

 **rights**
 Rights This may include information regarding access or restrictions based on privacy, security, or other policies.
-This should also serve as an explanation for the selected ìaccessLevelî including instructions for how to access a restricted file, if applicable, or explanation for why a ìnon-publicî or ìrestricted publicî data asset is not ìpublic,î if applicable.
+This should also serve as an explanation for the selected ‚ÄúaccessLevel‚Äù including instructions for how to access a restricted file, if applicable, or explanation for why a ‚Äúnon-public‚Äù or ‚Äúrestricted public‚Äù data asset is not ‚Äúpublic,‚Äù if applicable.
 Text, 255 characters.
 If-Applicable
 URL to data sharing agreement.
 Example `{"rights":"This dataset contains Personally Identifiable Information and could not be released for public access."}`